Locomotion Museum

 Locomotion, previously known as Locomotion the National Railway Museum at Shildon, is a railway museum in Shildon, County Durham, England.
 The museum was renamed in 2017 when it became part of the Science Museum Group.

 Overview

-The museum was opened on 22 October 2004 by Prime Minister and local MP Tony Blair.
+The museum was opened on 22 October 2004 by then Prime Minister and local MP Tony Blair.
 Built at a cost of £11.3 million, it is based on the former "Timothy Hackworth Victorian Railway Museum".
 The museum is operated in partnership with Durham County Council and was expected to bring 60,000 visitors a year to the small town.
-However, during its first six months, the museum attracted 94,000 visits.
+It exceeded expectations, and during its first six months, the museum attracted 94,000 visits.
 Locomotion was shortlisted as one of the final five contenders in the Gulbenkian Prize, which is the largest arts prize in the United Kingdom.

-As part of the 2025 plans for the National Railway Museum, a second building will be built to house more of the wider collection.
-In addition, parts of the original museum including the coal drops will be restored having fallen out of use.
+On May 24th 2024, a second building, called 'New Hall', was unveiled to house national collection vehicles built in the old Shildon Works and the surrounding area.
+In addition, parts of the original museum including the coal drops have been restored, having fallen out of use.